bzvnr/Renumber-Textile-References/README.md

 | [1] | Reference | In-text citation |
 | fn1.
 Author - "Sample Text":https://www.example.com | Footnote | Reference |

+## Use Instructions

+The script can be used without downloading via [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
+See [Configuration](./#configuration) for customization details.

 ## Configuration

 This project is currently configured as such: